smaclell/smaclell.github.io/_drafts/the-deployment-first-extreme.md

 with the bath water.
 The whole reason you are trying to deploy your code is to ship your application!

-Both implementing the deployment first or implementing the deployment with the early functionality promotes a greater focus on deployablity.
+Both implementing the deployment first and implementing the deployment with the early functionality promote a greater focus on deployablity.
 As with most architecture, the deployment grows best incrementally with the application it is designed for.
 For many projects this means moderating the investment in any one area to preserve focus on what provides the most value.
 Early in a project